MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/customer-replaceable-unit/replace-cooling-fan.md

 ## Next steps

-If you are working with a Scale Unit node:
+If you are working with a scale unit node:

-1. Complete Powering on a Scale Unit node
+1. Complete Powering on a scale unit node

-2. Complete Verifying Scale Unit node health.
+2. Complete Verifying scale unit node health.
 If you are working with the Hardware Lifecycle Host: